chrisj-skinner/grunt-starter-setup/README.md

 Typing ``` grunt ``` will concatenate, uglify and compile with an expanded output for easy debugging.

-Typing ``` grunt build ``` will concatenate, uglify and compile with a compressed output for final production deployment.
+Typing ``` grunt build ``` will concatenate, uglify, reduce image size and compile with a compressed output for final production deployment.

 Type ``` grunt watch ``` to watch all files for changes and run development task on file change.